MinieMoe/Mapmory/README.md

 To be migrated to React Native...

 This is just a practice to make API call to google maps and google photos
+- Google Authentication: main log in authentication - I'm not planning to make my own log in authentication
 - Google Maps: used to add (custom) marks/pins to the map and attach photos there
 - Google Photos: to connect to user google account and store their images there